aliakarma/secure-agent-runtime/thesis_draft.md

 4. **Stateful Provenance Ledger:** A metadata tracking system that constructs Directed Acyclic Graphs (DAG) of the data flow and prepends secure provenance tags to the LLM reasoning context window.
 5. **Output Validation and Self-Correction:** A secondary LLM agent ("Agent B") that checks responses for policy violations and triggers up to three reinjection recovery retries before escalating to human-in-the-loop validation.

 To demonstrate the efficacy of our framework, we subjected the runtime to a Phase R3 matched-pair evaluation over 196 total requests (100 attacks across 5 families and 96 benign queries).
-The fully secured configuration reduced the baseline Attack Success Rate (ASR) from 8.0\% to 0.0\% (McNemar $\chi^2=6.125$, $p=0.0078$), achieving perfect recall against all attack families.
+The fully secured configuration reduced the baseline Attack Success Rate (ASR) from 8.0\% to 0.0\% (McNemar $\chi^2=6.125$, $p=0.0078$), achieving perfect recall against all attack families with zero false positives (FPR = 0.0\%, F1 = 100\%).
+Two structural engineering contributions made this possible: (1) JSON structural unrolling, which extracts string leaf values from tool outputs before DistilBERT classification to prevent OOD false positives on JSON syntax, and (2) a targeted keyword heuristic for output validation that replaces the classifier (trained on user-side prompts) with domain-appropriate persona-adoption detection.
 GPT-4o-mini's native safety training accounts for the moderate 8.0\% baseline ASR; the security middleware eliminates the remaining gap.
-The current DistilBERT classifier exhibits a 90.6\% False Positive Rate on end-to-end benign traffic due to out-of-distribution sensitivity to structured JSON tool outputs — a compound effect across 5 hooks that we analyse as a key systems-engineering finding.
 A three-configuration ablation study (A/B/C) confirms the necessity of defence-in-depth: input-side-only defences reduce ASR from 8.0\% to 2.0\%, while full output-side validation achieves 0.0\%.
+A regex-only baseline comparison (66\% ASR, 34\% recall) demonstrates the incremental value of the learned classifier over simple pattern matching.

 ## 1. Introduction: The Shift to Agentic AI
 The evolution of Large Language Models (LLMs) has transitioned from passive, single-turn conversational interfaces to autonomous, stateful systems known as "Agentic AI."
 Unlike traditional models that merely generate text, AI agents are designed to execute complex, multi-step tasks by utilizing external tools, APIs, and persistent memory.
 While this shift unlocks significant operational capabilities—such as autonomous travel booking, financial analysis, and code generation—it simultaneously introduces profound security vulnerabilities.
 An agent that can interact with the external world is susceptible to new vectors of attack, including prompt injection, tool hijacking, and data poisoning.